Backup Advanced Techniques#

 For example to remove backup from COS called EXTERNAL_COLLABORATORS, use

-zextras$ carbonio set cos EXTERNAL_COLLABORATORS backupEnabled false
+zextras$ carbonio config set cos EXTERNAL_COLLABORATORS backupEnabled false

 To enable again the backup, run the unset command:

-zextras$ carbonio unset cos EXTERNAL_COLLABORATORS backupEnabled
+zextras$ carbonio config unset cos EXTERNAL_COLLABORATORS backupEnabled

 Or, in alternative, explicitly set to true:

-zextras$ carbonio set cos EXTERNAL_COLLABORATORS backupEnabled true
+zextras$ carbonio config set cos EXTERNAL_COLLABORATORS backupEnabled true

 You can also check the backup status for a COS, for example for a COS called EXTERNAL_COLLABORATORS, use